-The commission scheme being proposed for approval at the AGM on 4 August for rewarding the introduction of sustainable new business will not include Directors, and pension contribution rates for Directors and employees will be aligned by April 2022.
+A commission scheme in place for rewarding the introduction of sustainable new business does not include Directors, and pension contribution rates for Directors and employees were aligned with effect from April 2021.

-Remuneration Policy as at 31 March 2020 - Code Staff
+Remuneration Policy as at 31 March 2021 - Code Staff

-The following disclosures should be read in conjunction with the Remuneration Report on pages 70 to 85 of the 2020 Annual Report and Accounts (available on the Group's website: http://ir.recordcm.com/reports-and-accounts).
+The following disclosures should be read in conjunction with the Remuneration Report on pages 70 to 85 of the 2021 Annual Report and Accounts (available on the Group's website: http://ir.recordcm.com/reports-and-accounts).